 Fine artisans in Spectrum Gallery and Store include new work by mixed media and metal artist Beverly Waters; wood artisan Philip Bird creating more one-of-a-kind mirrors, glass artisans Sharon Lewis, Carole Young and Maryann Flick; decorative artisan Joanne Brown; quilter Judy Ross and knitters Christine Mailhot and Marsha Borden.
 New work by ceramic and pottery artisans are represented by Kiara Matos, Lori Rembetski, Terry van Heusen, Rosemary McClain and Nancy Scilipote.
 Also in Spectrum’s Store is

 Lisa Pichnarcik who offers a series of hand-painted greeting cards, as does felter Holly Bollier known for her original paper collage cards and charming felted figures.

 A fine jewelry designer new to Spectrum, Susan Riach, is showing her line of sterling silver contemporary, sculptural earrings, bracelets and necklaces with an organic sense of flow inspired by the artist’s study of yoga.
 Many other favorite designers are refreshing their work with new pieces to celebrate the coming of Spring.

-Spectrum Gallery and Store is open Wednesday through Saturday (12-6pm) and Sunday (12-5pm).
-The Gallery is an expansion of the non-profit arts organization Arts Center Killingworth which offers classes, workshops, camps and whose mission is to provide opportunities for emerging and established artists to develop, display and sell their work.
-For more information call Spectrum Gallery (860) 767-0742 and visit spectrumartgallery.org.
-To learn more about the Arts Center Killingworth call (860) 663-5593 and visit artscenterkillingworth.org.
+Spectrum Gallery and Store’s new hours are Wednesday, Friday and Saturday (12-6pm) and Thursday and Sunday (12-5pm).
+The Gallery is an expansion of the non-profit Arts Center Killingworth which organizes classes, workshops and art camps and offers opportunities for emerging and established artists to develop, display and sell their work.
+For more information call Spectrum (860) 767-0742 and visit spectrumartgallery.org; or call the Arts Center (860) 663-5593 and visit artscenterkillingworth.org.